 Frank Jacobitz pursues research that focuses on numerical simulation of fluid flow.
 Problems considered include turbulent mixing processes in density stratified and rotating flows with geophysical applications on the atmosphere and oceans, as well as biological flows of blood in skeletal muscle and muscle fascia vessel networks.

 Ernest Kim, PhD (EE)

-Ernest Kim was principle RF engineer at Lightwave Solutions and has previously consulted with a variety of companies including All Optical Networks and Ascom Technologies and remains active consulting engineering.
+Ernest Kim was principle Radio Frequency (RF) Engineer at Lightwave Solutions and has previously consulted with a variety of companies including All Optical Networks and Ascom Technologies and remains active consulting engineering.
 He has designed and verified such circuitry as RF predistortion circuits, fan control circuits, power supply circuits, backplane layout, electromechanical interfaces, hot swap control, and power redundancy circuit.
 He is licensed as a Professional Engineer (PE).

 James Kohl, PhD (ME)